binarymist/epiclinesweb-core/content/contact/_index.md

   title : "Central Office"
   mobile : "0274 622 607"
   email : "website@epiclines.nz"
-  location : "Christchurch, New Zealand" content : "For all enquieries email us, or for quicker responses SMS"
+  location : "27 Woodgrove Ave, North New Brighton, Christchurch, New Zealand" content : "For all enquieries email us, or for quicker responses SMS"

 # opennig hour